javdl/top200-rs/README.md

 ASNA (Ascena Retail Group) - Filed for bankruptcy in 2020 and was delisted GWI1.DE (Gerry Weber) - Filed for insolvency in 2019, restructured and now trades as GWI2.DE FRAN (Francesca's) - Filed for bankruptcy in 2020 and was delisted

+Fetching data for DLTI.TA
+⚠️  Warning: No conversion rate found for ILA to USD ⚠️  Warning: No conversion rate found for ILA to EUR ⚠️  Warning: No conversion rate found for ILA to USD

+Zou ILS moeten zijn wss?